stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/external_volume/external_volumes/index.md

       value: string
     - name: name
       value: string
+      description: >-
+        String that specifies the identifier (the name) for the external volume;
+        must be unique in your account.
     - name: storage_locations
       value:
         - name: name
           value: string
         - name: storage_provider
           value: string
+          description: Specifies the cloud storage provider that stores your data files.
+      description: >-
+        Set of named cloud storage locations in different regions and, optionally, cloud platforms.
     - name: allow_writes
       value: boolean
+      description: >-
+        Specifies whether write operations are allowed for the external volume;
+        must be set to TRUE for Iceberg tables that use Snowflake as the catalog.
     - name: comment
       value: string
+      description: String (literal) that specifies a comment for the external volume.
 ```
 </TabItem>
 </Tabs>